-Can't do too much exercise because I have arthritis but that also acts as an excuse.
-I have to do as much exercise as I can while avoiding that No pain, no gain slogan and easing off when it started to hurt.
+I cant do too much exercise because I have arthritis but that also acts as an excuse.
+I have to do as much exercise as I can while avoiding that No pain, no gain slogan.
+I ease off when exercise starts to hurt.
 Slow and steady wins the race.
 Gentle, low impact exercise is a good thing.

 Diet is another story.
 I eat more whole grains, lots of vegetables and fruit, lean meat in small portions.
 That part of treatment is under my control.

 I dont mean this Podcast to be a downer but, rather, an advisory in case someone else out there gets the early symptoms.
-I want to say it's not the end of the world.
-In fact, I'm feeling better now than I have in years, and that's progress.
-That's due mostly diet with some exercise.
+I want to say that its not the end of the world.
+In fact, Im feeling better now than I have in years, and thats progress.

-I've started taking 1000 International Units of Vitamin D daily and my blood sugar counts have improved a lot since I've been doing this.
+Ive started taking 1000 International Units of Vitamin D daily and my blood sugar counts have improved a lot since Ive been doing this.
 We northerners have to watch that we get enough vitamin D because of our long cold winters.
-Some tests are starting to show that extra vitamin D supplements are also effective in reducing the ravages of breast cancer as well.
+Some tests are starting to show that extra vitamin D supplements are also effective in reducing other problems as well.
 Better safe than sorry, I say, so I pop that 1000 mgs of vitamin D along with a multivitamin, folic acid and calcium supplements.

-If youve just been diagnosed bear in mind that coping with the disease through positive strategies will help to rein it in and you'll definitely feel better for it.
-Non diabetics should note what my doctor says, Everyone should eat like a diabetic.
+If youve just been diagnosed, bear in mind that coping with the disease through positive strategies will help to control it.
+Youll definitely feel better for it.
+Non-diabetics should note what my doctor often says, Everyone should eat like a diabetic.